 We discussed Ben’s favourite foods and the meals I thought would be the hardest.
 I was offered suggestions of alternatives for those key ingredients and also which brands tend to be nicer etc.

-I was advised of hidden ingredients you wouldn’t necessarily think of like as he showed a reaction to beef this includes gelatine in sweets etc. Other advise I was given included which non dairy products could also offer calcium with the milk type products mostly being out for Ben if we were to completely cut out these foods.
+I was advised of hidden ingredients you wouldn’t necessarily think of like as he showed a reaction to beef including gelatine in sweets etc. Other advice I was given included which non-dairy products could also offer calcium with the milk-type products mostly being out for Ben if we were to completely cut out these foods.

 My feelings going forward

 I have spoken to a GP at our surgery though as she doesn’t know Ben I am also going to discuss it with his paediatrician who is more aware of Ben’s issues.
-The general opinions from the GP and medical profession in general is that these tests are not very helpful unless a particular trigger food is identified and severe reaction is found.
+The general opinion from the GP and medical professionals, in general, is that these tests are not very helpful unless a particular trigger food is identified and a severe reaction is found.

-Allergies causing anaphylactic reactions of course are completely different and would be investigated fully but where there appears to be no symptoms and Ben is fit and well I agree there is not much they can do.
+Allergies causing anaphylactic reactions, of course, are completely different and would be investigated fully but where there appear to be no symptoms and Ben is fit and well I agree there is not much they can do.

-I am going to continue to try Ben with different free from foods and where I can cut down on these items I will and see how that goes.
+I am going to continue to try Ben with different free-from foods and where I can cut down on these items I will see how that goes.
 It is not practical to cut them all out but if I can reduce them where possible then I will.
-For example I am buying Ben breakfast cereals that have a lower wheat content and avoiding Weetabix etc.
+For example, I am buying Ben breakfast cereals that have a lower wheat content and avoiding Weetabix etc.